On-The-Job Training Employer Grants

 either during an OJT contract period or after the training ends.
 However, Workforce Alliance

 staff will attempt to identify the reasons why a candidate was not successful through follow

 Can I use OJTs more than once?

-Workforce Alliance OJT programs are funded in whole or part by the U.S. Department of Labor Employment & Training Administration, through the Ready to Work Initiative, Job Driven National Emergency Grant and other federal and Connecticut Department of Labor programs.
+Workforce Alliance OJT programs are funded in whole or part by the U.S. Department of Labor Employment & Training Administration and other federal and Connecticut Department of Labor programs.
 Equal opportunity employer programs.
 Auxiliary aids and serves are available upon request to individuals with disabilities